Accessing your super early

 - If you have insurance cover, you need to leave enough money in your super account to pay insurance fees.
 If you have insufficient funds to cover this cost, your insurance will end.

 - If no contributions are received into your super account for 16 months, by law First Super would be required to cancel your insurance cover automatically.
-See our Insurance and inactive member accounts web page for more details.
+See Insurance and inactive member accounts for more details.

 Compassionate Grounds

-- palliative care for you or a dependant due to a terminal medical condition; and/or
+- Palliative care for you or your dependant

 First Home Super Saver scheme